 This is the home of our GED Math Practice exams.
 All GED math practice exams are designed to meet the requirements of the most recent updates.

 A Quick Guide to GED Math Test

 The GED Math test is a single section test with 46 questions.
-You will be given 115 minutes to answer the test.
+You will be given 115 minutes to complete the test.
 It’s divided into two parts.
 The first part, which contains the first five test questions, do not allow the use of calculators.
 You will be permitted to use the calculator for part 2, which contains the remaining 41 questions.

 You have the option to bring your own TI-30XS calculator to solve the problem during the test or you can use the on-screen calculator.
 Along with the calculator, a formula sheet will also be provided on the day of the test.
 You may view the formula sheet here while answering our GED practice test for math.
 Because you can see the formulas during the test, it only means that you need to focus on understanding how to apply them instead of just merely memorizing them.

 The types of items included in the GED Math test are multiple choice, drag-and-drop, hot spot, and fill-in-the-blank.
 The questions focus on two content domains: algebraic problem-solving (55%) and quantitative problem solving (45%).